wwarby/walker/README.md

 - 0.3.0
   - Add FIT contribution for steps
   - Support for "resume later" on activities
+  - Fix bug that would reset activity steps on activity "stop" (as opposed to "reset")
+  - Memory usage optimisation
 - 0.2.0
   - Add step goal progress bar
   - Hopefully support stable transition across midnight boundary for step counter